CarlHaze/React-Node-MongoApp/README.md

     password: admin
-this can be used for any route as an aditional argument. express calls these functions in order and this function will be a gatekeeper values in password get base64 encoded pretty funny work around what we type into password and username fails but console outputs a Bas64 string that we can use
+this can be used for any route as an aditional argument. express calls these functions in order and this function will be a gatekeeper values in password get base64 encoded pretty funny work around what we type into password and username fails but console outputs a Bas64 string that we can use brute force attack would just go right through it